 Your friends are family are going to be completely amazed by your chocolate and cake decorating skills!
 The fact that it’s a super-easy technique is going to be our little secret!
 Shhhh…. ;0)

-How to Make Chocolate Leaves for your Cakes and Desserts
+How to Make Chocolate Leaves for Cakes

 Here’s what I did….